ToShibaToShamara/ToShibaToShamara/README.md

-I cant install fucking linux,
-so I think you should probably not use my code
+I don't think you should be using my code, even I don't know what am i doing.